lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{I-D.ietf-lake-traces}} gives an explanation of every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 and TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains. {{I-D.mattsson-tls-compact-ecc}} proposes new optimized encodings for key exchange and signatures with P-256 in TLS 1.3.

+DTLS and cTLS is typically sent over 8 bytes UDP datagram headers while TLS is typically sent over 20 bytes TCP segment headers.
+TCP also uses some more bytes for additional messages used in TCP internally.
+IPv6, UDP, and CoAP can be compressed with the Static Context Header Compression (SCHC) for the Constrained Application Protocol (CoAP) {{RFC8824}}{{I-D.tiloca-lpwan-8824-update}}.
+Use of SCHC can significantly reduce the overhead.

 # Overhead of Key Exchange Protocols {#handshake}

 This section analyzes and compares the sizes of key exchange flights for different protocols.